JLP Protocol Specification

 Overview

 JLP (JeanLucPons protocol) is a binary protocol carried over TCP, optionally wrapped in TLS.
-It connects Pollard's Kangaroo workers to a pool server and handles authentication, work assignment, distinguished point (DP) submission, statistics, and solution broadcast. v3 (collider v1.5.0) is the current wire format; v1.4.x clients running v1 / v2 are refused at AUTH.
+It connects Pollard's Kangaroo workers to a pool server and handles authentication, work assignment, distinguished point (DP) submission, statistics, and solution broadcast. v4 (collider v1.5.4) is the current wire format; v3 clients (collider v1.5.0 to 1.5.3) are accepted in compatibility mode, while v1.4.x clients running v1 / v2 are refused at AUTH.

 Transport:TCP, optional TLS 1.2 / 1.3